Proper 21 (26) | Mark 9:38-50

 We see that the unnamed exorcist is managing what the disciples have just failed at doing.
 Perhaps they did not rebuke him for being an outsider, but for succeeding where they themselves had failed.

 You have to love the disciples.
 They are so much like us, so prone to selfishness and to failure.

 Jesus throws them some encouragement, telling them that just giving someone a cup of water to drink can be an act of faith.
 They may not have cast out demons, but surely they could manage a cup of water or a crust of bread.

 Then Jesus goes off in a different direction.
 In Mark’s Gospel, he is always the Jesus they know and the one they do not.

 Looking at a person’s face, can we see the landscape of his soul?
 Sometimes we might.
 Sometimes joy or pain is so etched in faces we see that we know where the souls behind them are walking.
 Hell is where our doubts gnaw at us.
 Hell is where our regrets burn us.
-We cannot say what is within another person, and who knows how many souls try to walk a narrow valley between water and fire?
+We cannot say what is within another person, and who knows how many souls are trying to walk a narrow valley between water and fire?

 We are lost ourselves.
 How can we help but lead others astray?

 There is so much symbolism in salt.
 Purity.
 Preservation.
 Consecration.
 Friendship.
 But do not forget the great salt sea, deep, and ever moving, and as treacherous as the people lost beneath its waves, held there by the weight of regrets they’ve carried like millstones tied to their souls.